Kelvin-Ju/homepage/index.md

 ### Biography

-I’m now a Ph.D. candidate of the Department of Computer Science and Technology, Ocean University of China, supervised by Prof. [Junyu Dong](http://ai-ouc.cn/faculty/dongjy.html), from 2016 (successive master-doctor program), [AI theory group](http://ai-ouc.cn/atgroup/).
-I earned my B.Sc. in Sichuan University, in 2016.
+I earned my Ph.D. at the Department of Computer Science and Technology, Ocean University of China, supervised by Prof. [Junyu Dong](http://ai-ouc.cn/faculty/dongjy.html), in 2022 (successive master-doctor program).
+Before that, I earned my B.Sc. in Sichuan University, in 2016.
 My research interests focus on Image Processing, Computer Vision, Computational Photography, and Deep Learning. **If you want to cooperate with me, kindly contact me via E-mail.**

 ### News

--  My Ph.D. dissertation, namely ``Deep Learning Models for Non-Lambertian Photometric Stereo (非朗伯光度立体的深度学习模型)'' gets the 5A (excellent from 5 reviewers), the PDF of my dissertation will be available here soon.
+-  My Ph.D. dissertation, namely ``Deep Learning Models for Non-Lambertian Photometric Stereo (非朗伯光度立体的深度学习模型)'', will be available here soon.

 - T-CSVT x 1, T-IM x 1, IVC x1 accepted from 2021 Dec. to 2022 Apr.